Retraining for Civvy Street – Training options for those leaving the Armed Forces

 We wish you luck on your return to Civvy Street and all your best in future job roles.
 We hope this blog has proved that your military service has provided you with some skills that are highly desirable in the civilian work place across a number of job roles.

-If you would like to discuss the Professional Qualifications on offer via Professional Academy, you have a few options: you can download a copy of the prospectus you are most interested in, contact Paul for advice at any time or call our Head Office on 01223 221 934 to discuss the options available to you.
+If you would like to discuss the Professional Qualifications on offer via Professional Academy, you have a few options: you can download a copy of the prospectus you are most interested in, or call our Head Office on 01223 365 505 to discuss the options available to you.